Dungworth Green, Sheffield, South Yorkshire, S6 6HE

 Our school follows the White Rose Maths scheme.
 This has enabled us to continue to follow the scheme during lockdown using teaching videos and worksheets.
 The robust and comprehensive nature of the scheme will allow class teachers to quickly and easily access resources from previous year groups if this is required.
 Teachers will use in class assessments such as whiteboard work, small group work and marking after a lesson to inform their planning and preparation to meet the children’s needs.
 Our school is being flexible with our approach to maths teaching and teachers can and will adapt lessons to meet the individual needs of children.
 Additional reasoning and problem-solving activities are being set on Seesaw as maths weekly homework as this is an area which staff have identified as an area where children have had little practice during lockdown

 Bradfield Dungworth’s approach to spelling punctuation and grammar have ensured that each year group have been taught all grammar and punctuation objectives in the autumn term 2019.
-Therefore, pupils will have been taught all the relevant GPS content for last year but will have had less time to consolidate and practise their learning.
+Therefore, all pupils were taught all the relevant GPS content for last year but will have had less time to consolidate and practise their learning.
 Retention and understanding of grammatical knowledge will be assessed through ongoing formative assessment and any gaps identified will be retaught and revisited by the class teacher through quality first teaching.
 The small nature of our school and our mixed age classes enable us to quickly and easily reteach any concepts from previous year groups if needed.

-Our school is in the lucky position to have a curriculum that is focussed around History, Geography and Science skills whilst being linked to high quality literacy texts.
+Our school is in the lucky position to have a curriculum that is focussed around History, Geography and Science skills whilst being linked to high-quality literacy texts.
 Our curriculum approach has ensured that children have been given an opportunity to apply their geographical, historical and scientific skills in the autumn and spring terms.
-Teachers will use ongoing formative assessment to assess children’s understanding and skills and to address any gaps or misconceptions through wave 1 quality first teaching.
+Teachers use ongoing formative assessment to assess children’s understanding and skills and to address any gaps or misconceptions through wave 1 quality first teaching.
 Subject Leaders will identify any objectives that need to be revisited and plan for these to be addressed in future topics.